Archives

 Tengbom’s assignment was to integrate the heritage-protected buildings with a modern structure, balancing aesthetics and functionality.

-“We solved this equation by positioning the five-story school building behind the preserved wagon hall of the fire station.
-The wagon hall has been converted into a school canteen with a preschool class above it, seamlessly connected to the new main building,” explains Pontus Eriksson, lead architect.
+“We solved the equation by placing the five-storey school building behind the preserved wagon hall of the old fire station,” explains Pontus Eriksson, lead architect.
+“Meanwhile, we transformed the wagon hall into a school canteen with a preschool class above, seamlessly connected to the new main building.”

 In this way, the wagon hall retains its historically significant facade as a backdrop at the Bäckvägen-Tellusborgsvägen intersection.
 The adjacent administration building has also been carefully restored.